singlestore-labs/singlestoredb-dev-image/README.md

 ## How to use Docker volumes for persistent storage?

 > **Note**
-> If you are [specifying a Singlestore version at runtime](#how-to-specify-a-singlestoredb-version-at-runtime), your data will always be overwritten when the container restarts each time, as the container will always attempt to re-download and re-initialise the installed version on each run.
+> If you are [specifying a Singlestore version at runtime](#how-to-specify-a-singlestoredb-version-at-runtime), your data will always be overwritten when the container restarts each time, as the container will always attempt to re-download and re-initialize the installed version on each run.
 >
 > To get around this, build a [custom image](#how-to-build-a-custom-version-of-this-docker-image-with-a-specific-singlestoredb-version) with your specific version.